WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/window_template.md

 title: Window Templating Tutorial
 ---

-This tutorial will take you step-by-step through the development of the RML and CSS of the window template we used for _Rocket Invaders from Mars_.
+This tutorial will take you step-by-step through the development of the HTML and CSS of the window template we used for _Rocket Invaders from Mars_.
 By the end of this tutorial you'll be able to create complex, flexible templates for your own application.

-To go through this tutorial you'll need an understanding of [RML](../rml.html) and [CSS](../css.html).
+To go through this tutorial you'll need an understanding of [HTML](../rml.html) and [CSS](../css.html).

 ### Step 1: Taking a look